xxyQwQ/metascript/README.md

 ## Inference

-The template configuration file `config/inference.yaml` contains necessary arguments for inference.
+The template configuration file `config/inference.yaml` contains the necessary arguments for inference.
 You should correctly set `model_path` as the path to your generator model.
 Then `reference_path` should be the path to your reference directory, which contains images for style reference.
 We provide `assets/reference` as an example.

-We provide a pretrained model [here](https://pan.baidu.com/s/1oSAKu_DHIN2pIvJoilsrQw?pwd=1024), whose `reference_count` is 4.
+We provide a pre-trained model [here](https://pan.baidu.com/s/1oSAKu_DHIN2pIvJoilsrQw?pwd=1024), whose `reference_count` is 4.
 Notice that `reference_count` means the number of reference images used by the model, which should be consistent with your model setting.
 If you provide more reference images than this number, only a subset of them will be actually used.
 Do not modify it unless you know what you are doing.

 Fill your input text in `target_text` and run the following command to generate the result: